halka-org/state/README.md

 };
 ```

-Not to worry, you can use the all mightly [Immer](https://immerjs.github.io/immer) to help with it.
-It let's you use APIs that mutate data while keeping the data still immutable.
+Not to worry, you can use the amazing [Immer](https://immerjs.github.io/immer) library to help with it.
+It let's you use APIs that mutate data while keeping the resultant data still immutable.

 Let's look at how we can use immer to make the update above simpler.